Fourth Week of January 2021

 ▶ Put that way it sounds enormous, but the total wealth of the 400 richest Chinese on the 2020 Forbes list was KRW 2,324.7 trillion.
 Out of China’s population of 1.44 billion, just 400 individuals held KRW 2,324.7 trillion in personal wealth.

-□ The daily number of new overdraft-account openings more than doubled over two weeks to 2,204 cases per day (as of the 14th) … while regulations on personal credit loans were strengthened in order to block “debt-financed investing."
+□ The number of newly opened overdraft accounts more than doubled over two weeks, reaching 2,204 per day (as of the 14th) … while regulations on personal credit loans were strengthened in order to block “debt-financed investing."

-□ A KRW 400 billion loan program called “Future Environmental Industry Development Financing” has been newly created, offering 1% annual-interest loans to eco-friendly companies … consisting of KRW 300 billion for environmental industries and KRW 100 billion for green transition.
+□ A KRW 400 billion loan program called “Future Environmental Industry Development Financing” has been launched, offering eco-friendly companies 1%-interest loans … with KRW 300 billion earmarked for environmental industries and KRW 100 billion for green transition.

 ▶ It supports installation costs for greenhouse-gas-reduction equipment and sulfur-emission-reduction equipment (cf. designated emission-control areas: Busan, Incheon, Ulsan, Yeosu-Gwangyang, Pyeongtaek-Dangjin).